unoplatform/uno/doc/articles/features/using-linux-framebuffer.md

 > [!NOTE]
 > When using the `Release` configuration, logging is disabled for performance considerations.
 You can restore logging in the `App.xaml.cs` file.

-Documentation on other hardware targets are [available here](https://github.com/dotnet/core/blob/main/release-notes/7.0/supported-os.md).
+Documentation on other hardware targets is [available here](https://github.com/dotnet/core/blob/main/release-notes/7.0/supported-os.md).

 ## DPI Scaling support